 For the best stuffing, skip the bagged or boxed already dried bread.
 Sometimes you’ve gotta do what ya gotta do, but while this shortcut may make a tasty stuffing (since you’re adding your own herbs in this recipe, if you do buy the cubes of dried bread, try to find one that’s not already flavored) it will never make a great one.
 Stuffing isn’t just about taste, it’s about texture.
-Look for a good sturdy bread or combination of breads, a bakery Italian is ideal.
+Look for a good sturdy bread or combination of breads, a good, hearty bakery Italian is ideal.
 If possible, try to find one without a lot of additives and softeners which inhibit the drying process.

 There’s not a lot of broth in here, but trust me here – a gorgeous home-made stock brings true flavor & body to the stuffing that no boxed, canned or powdered product ever will.
 If you can possibly swing it, go with home-made – whether chicken or turkey.
 You’ll be able to control the salt and avoid that boxed, “fakey” flavor.
 Make it a few weeks ahead and freeze, which works especially well if you want to make other items ahead that use stock.
 Things like make-ahead gravy.
 Having stock on hand helps to cut down on the last minute Holiday cooking craziness and you’ll probably find yourself using it for other dishes coming to the table, too.

 The butter?
 It’s not a typo, this outrageous amount, about a tablespoon per serving, but this is a huge amount of stuffing.
 And here’s where you want to use real butter, not margarine.
 You’ll thank me!
 Maybe your arteries won’t but you’ll be in bliss and it’s only one day, once a year.
 If you’re worried, do what you must.
 And giblets?
 That’s your call.
-I often skip them (don’t tell my Mom!)
+I usually skip them (don’t tell my Mom!)

 Classic Midwestern Stuffing or Dressing